 Government guidelines will continue to detail the numbers of guests that will be allowed to attend ceremonies as the marriage licence suspension is lifted.
 It is likely that the numbers will vary during the different phases of Covid-19 restrictions being rolled out.
-Currently the Government advice for Phase 2, from 18th June 2020, is:
+Currently the Government advice for Phase 3, updated on 13th August, is:

-We suspect that during Phase 3, if the current restrictions do move forward, for both indoor and outdoor ceremonies there is likely to be a cap on numbers with strict physical distancing and hygiene measures in place.
-As the virus hopefully becomes more controlled, and as we progress through the Government Phases for Covid-19 containment, we hope that more guests may be allowed at each gathering.
+As the virus hopefully becomes more controlled, and as we progress through the Government Phases for Covid-19 containment, we hope that more guests may be allowed at each ceremony.

 There is a different kind of beauty in an intimate wedding or elopement.
 So, whilst it might feel a huge shift from your original plans, it could reassure you to check out the photos and read the blogs of people who are involved in creating intimate weddings and elopements, or who have experienced one themselves.
 We have links to useful sites and articles at the end of this blogpost.

-Given the evolving and hard-to-predict guidelines around numbers of guests being allowed at gatherings, considering all scenarios at the outset could help you feel more relaxed when looking ahead to your ceremony.
+Given the evolving and hard-to-predict guidelines around numbers of guests being allowed at ceremonies and gatherings, considering all scenarios at the outset could help you feel more relaxed when looking ahead to your wedding day.

-It is a possibility that all guests will be expected to physical distance and stay 2-metres apart at all times.
+It is a possibility that all guests will be expected to physical distance and stay 2-metres apart for the foreseeable future.
 As such, we would encourage you to discuss this at the outset with the event manager at your chosen venue.
-This will help to ensure that you feel relaxed about how your important day will unfold and you won’t be disappointed if harsh restrictions on numbers and physical distancing are enforced.
+They will also be responsible for the test, track and trace programme that is a requirement of your ceremony and gathering.
+Have thorough discussions about how the restrictions will impact on your day with your venue manager.
+This will ensure that you feel relaxed about how your important day will unfold and you won’t be disappointed if harsh restrictions on numbers and physical distancing are enforced.
 It’s always important to feel good about your Plan B.